Reviews commissioned and selected by Patrons

-Kathryn Bigelow’s Academy Award for Best Director on The Hurt Locker in 2009 made her the most high-profile female director on the planet.
-Her work on that film and subsequent efforts like Zero Dark Thirty (2012) and Detroit (2015) has defined her directorial signature with explosive filmmaking; she immerses her audience into urgent scenarios of historical significance.
+Kathryn Bigelow’s Academy Award for Best Director for The Hurt Locker in 2009 made her the most high-profile female director on the planet.
+Her work on that film, followed by Zero Dark Thirty (2012) and Detroit (2015), has established her directorial signature with explosive filmmaking.
 Her name has become synonymous with action and intensity, whereas her choice of subject matter has propelled her into the docubuster realm, in which real-world situations become the substance of her engaging cinema.
 However her aesthetic has evolved—or devolved, depending on your point of view—since she became the first woman to win an Oscar for Best Director, Bigelow’s earlier work proves more obscure and demanding.
 With films like the underseen The Loveless (1981) and underrated Strange Days (1995), she bent genres in unexpected ways, rethinking how audiences understood the biker film or the science-fiction film respectively.
-Her early career concerns of almost poetic violence, genre hybridization, and personal vision were never clearer than with Near Dark from 1987, a vampire yarn marked by gleeful bloodletting, mythological interpretations of the West, and inescapable questions about the film’s attitude toward conventional lifestyles.
+Her early career concerns of almost poetic violence, genre hybridization, and personal vision were never clearer than with Near Dark from 1987, a vampire yarn marked by gleeful bloodlust, mythological interpretations of the West, and inescapable questions about the film’s attitude toward conventional lifestyles.

 The screenplay by Bigelow and Eric Red both deconstructs the vampire genre and blends it with classical Western motifs.
 Set in a backwater town of shitkicker bars and pastoral farms, the film occupies a rugged terrain where, not that long ago, pioneers and cowboys invaded, wiped out the indigenous population, and created their own romantic narrative about their settlement.
 The individualism of Manifest Destiny has replaced the usual Gothic trappings of the vampire genre in Near Dark.
 It sets aside the period surroundings and decidedly European flair of both Bram Stoker’s original Dracula novel and the litany of subsequent films rooted in that source—both direct adaptations such as the 1931 Bela Lugosi classic and countless others inspired by its legacy.
 Hammer Film Productions alone produced more than a dozen pictures using the Dracula character, the Hungarian killer Countess Elizabeth Bathory who was thought to be a vampire, or the Gothic setting of Stoker’s book to explore vampires.
 A revisionist movement away from the vampire’s Gothic origins came in the 1960s, when vampires first appeared in science-fiction like The Last Man on Earth (1964), based on Richard Matheson’s book I Am Legend, as well as Planet of the Vampires (1965).
 But true revision came with George A. Romero’s Martin (1978), about a fangless young man who may be a vampire or just mentally disturbed, acknowledging that literary monsters are little more than reflections of our inner desires, fears, and impulses.